Saturday, January 23, 2010

 I'd like everyone to meet my new feline daughter, Katie.

 She came into my life sooner than I had expected and planned.
-After Mr. Data crossed over to the Rainbow bridge last month and I was without a kitty for the first time in 21 years, I missed him so dearly that whenever I thought of bringing home a new cat, I would cry because what I wanted was Mr. Data.
+After Mr. Data crossed over to the Rainbow bridge last month and I was without a kitty for the first time in 21 years, I missed him so dearly that whenever I thought of bringing home a new cat, it was always no - because what I wanted was Mr. Data.

 But I had found a pet loss grief support group over at Anti-Cruelty Society in Chicago when I was making a donation in Mr. Data's name so I signed up for that.
 And when I walked by the window on the day of the support group, I noticed a cat staring at me.
 So I stopped and we just stared at each other for quite some time.
 As anybody who has a cat knows, cats usually do not do this.
 Either they get irritated or bored and look away.
 But this one did not.
 And after that I found myself walking by ACS every morning and every morning this same cat would stare at me.